Zumbala/jerriepelser.com/content/blog/2018-08-08-you-might-not-need-angular-introduction.md

 For me personally, I am very comfortable developing websites in ASP.NET Core.
 The thing I like about those client-side frameworks, however, is the interactivity you can achieve.
 And the fact that you don't have to do full page-loads when doing many CRUD operations.

-So, what I like to be able to do is to use ASP.NET Core to develop my application, but be able to sprinkle a bit of interactivity into my web pages.
+Most of the applications I develop do not have a specific need to be full-blow, interactive, rich, client-side applications.
+For most of the stuff, a good old server-side rendered page will do just fine.
+But what I want to do is to be able to sprinkle a little bit of interactivity into some of those web pages to make the user experience better.

 In this series of blog posts, I want to show you that you may not need Angular after all.
 Or React.
 Or Vue.